munroAllie/cryptocheck/README.md

 ### What is it?

 Cryptocheck is a web application that allows the user to convert real and cryptocurrencies to all other real and cryptocurrencies.
 This web application uses live end points from the poloniex cryptocurrency exchange and a real world currency endpoint.
+You can visit cryptocheck [here]

 ![cryptocurrency](https://user-images.githubusercontent.com/5952902/35198759-126ae64e-feca-11e7-9ffb-f0a9dc532ade.png)